clarkfitzg/2021spring/21_summer_sure_application.md

 Secondly, we will supplement these text files with a metadata file adapted to data science use cases from the existing [W3C specification](https://www.w3.org/TR/tabular-data-model/) to apply the best practices and solution to the column ambiguity problem from the web development community to a data science application.

 This summer we plan to produce an open source software implementation and a draft of a paper describing this new data format, which we call Column Text Format, or CTF.
-We will release the software to the pulic by publishing it on the [Python Package Index](https://pypi.org/).
+We will release the software publicly by publishing it on the [Python Package Index](https://pypi.org/).
 Depending on our progress on the paper by the end of the summer, we will consider submitting it to an open access academic journal such as the [Journal of Statistical Software](https://www.jstatsoft.org/index) or the [Journal of Big Data](https://journalofbigdata.springeropen.com/articles).
 We also plan seek out opportunities for the students to present our work at conferences and meetups in the fall, for example, the [Bay Area R User Group](https://www.meetup.com/R-Users/) or the local [Sacramento Women in Data](https://www.meetup.com/Sacramento-Women-in-Data/).

 When working with Shawheen, I will provide direction, code reviews, and make sure that we're following best practices.
-Shawheen and another student, Julian Hernandez, have been working for a month on this software through Spring 2021 support from the SEE/IRA research program, and we've already accomplished the following.

-1) Demonstrated a significant speedup using CTF.
+Shawheen and another student, Julian Hernandez, have been working for the past month together with me on this software through support from the SEE/IRA research program, and we've already demonstrated significant speedups using a minimal version of CTF.
-2) Created minimal software to read and write CTF.
-3) Learned the interface and design of the `csv` module in the Python standard library, which we plan to emulate in our software for compatibility.

-Much work still remains, and Shawheen will join in all of
+Much work still remains, and I expect Shawheen will spend time on the following tasks, which vary in complexity.

-1) Writing

-Over the course of the summer, I expect that Shawheen will write unit tests, documentation, and case studies, as well as directly implementing and improving the software.
-To reiterate, Shawheen has already proven himself capable, and now it's just a matter of
+1) Write documentation so that users understand how to use the software.
+2) Define unit tests to verify the correct behavior of the software.
+3) Write case studies demonstrating the use cases for CTF.
+4) Benchmark and compare CTF against other data formats.
+6) Debug errors and profile code to identify performance issues.
+5) Improve the code and add features.

+When deep technical problems arise in the above tasks, I will help out, as I don't want Shawheen to spend days in frustration.
+Overall, my goal is to keep Shawheen working at a level where he continuously builds confidence and practical competence.
+I anticipate no problems in this regard.

 ## Future